pholeth/gpt-writing/blog.md

 const openai = new OpenAIApi(configuration);
 ```

-In order to obtain the Api key, go to `https://platform.openai.com/docs/api-reference` and register the account and create a new API key. **Note** that it is a paid subscription but has the free trial.
+In order to obtain the Api key, go to [https://platform.openai.com/docs/api-reference](https://platform.openai.com/docs/api-reference) and register the account and create a new API key, it has a free trial for 30 days.
+Even with paid subscription, personal use is also very cheap.

 After obtaining the Api key, either use it directly in the code (just to demo, not recommended in production use) or put it via the environment variable.

 So now, we are ready to use the API.
-At this moment, it seems that the model `gpt-3.5-turbo` has the cheapest price and also serve the purpose, so it is chosen for this app, thus we need to use the chat completion API query for this.
+At this time of this writing, it seems that the model `gpt-3.5-turbo` has the cheapest price and also serve the purpose, thus it is chosen for this app.
+From that, we have to to use the chat completion API query in order to use this model.
+Note that, this model and this completion is mostly for chat generation.

 Here is the snippet to make the API call.

 ```js
 const response = await openai.createChatCompletion({